FlowFuse/website/src/handbook/development/how-we-work/packaging.md

 [`flowforge/admin`](https://github.com/flowforge/admin/issues/new/choose){rel="nofollow"}
 using the `New Repository Checklist` and then worked through.

-## Github projects
+## GitHub projects

 ### Naming

-- Flow Forge Components should start with `flowforge-`
+- FlowFuse Components should start with `flowfuse-`
-- If a Node-RED plugin/node should start with `flowforge-nr-`
+- If a Node-RED plugin/node should start with `flowfuse-nr-`
-- Installers or Orchestration projects are named without the leading `flowforge-` e.g. `installer` or `helm`
+- Installers or Orchestration projects are named without the leading `flowfuse-` e.g. `installer` or `helm`

 ### Settings